Tolga-Karahan/Studies/web/frontend/css/building-blocks/cascade-and-inheritance/cascade-and-inheritance.md

     <p id="p_color">Defines its own color.</p>
 </div>

-    Default inheritance behaviour can be changes by using special property values to control inheritance:
+    Default inheritance behaviour can be changed by using special property values to control inheritance:

         - inherit: Sets selected element's property value to the parent's value for